-Accounting Metric Unit of Measure Result Percentage of employees that are 1. foreign nationals 2. located offshore Percentage (%) As of 30 June 2023, there were c285 employees, including contractors, in the Group made up of 41 different nationalities.
-Our offices are in 9different countries in Europe, the US and Asia.
-62 (22%) of our staff are permanently home-based in 13 different countries and we have 60 contractors (21%) and on call workers in 17 different countries.
+Accounting Metric Unit of Measure Result Percentage of employees that are 1. foreign nationals 2. located offshore Percentage (%) As of 30 June 2024, there were c140 employees, including contractors, in the Group made up of 21 different nationalities.
+Our offices are in 9 different countries in Europe, the US and Asia.
+66cal (47%) of our staff are permanently home-based in 11 different countries and we have 29 contractors and on call workers (20%) in 10 different countries.
 Employee engagement Description On an annual basis, we conduct an employee engagement survey to determine employee satisfaction levels.
 The surveys are conducted by a third-party partner and are anonymous which allows our people the opportunity to voice their opinions freely.
-The results of the latest survey conducted in June 2023 showed the following results: Our diversity & inclusion index has consistently remained positive at 7.4.
-Our environment, social & governance index is at a good 7.6 rating with staff wellbeing also positive at 7.2.
-Confidence in our line management and team relationships was one of the highest scoring areas ranging between 8.1 & 8.9.
-Unfortunately, our Employee Net Promoter Score (ENPS) has dropped and we attribute this to recent changes the business has currently experienced, and we have identified three areas to address this: Transparent communication and role clarity linking vision, mission &amp; objectives to daily work.
-Resources - skilled resources to deliver on customer expectations and Teamwork - more face-to-face team interactions.
-We are currently developing an action plan on how to address these areas in order to take our ENPS score up to its previous levels and beyond.

-Percentage of gender and racial/ethnic group representation for1. management,2. technical staff, and Percentage (%) Gender percentages as of 24 th June 2022: Board: Male 83%, Female 17% Executive team: Male 73%, Female 27% Rest of group: Male 78%, Female 22% As of 30 th June 2023, the gender percentages were; Board: Male 100%, Female 0% Executive team: Male 83%, Female 17% Rest of group: Male 77%, Female 23%
+The results of the latest survey conducted in July 2024 showed that there is a clear understanding of what is expected in employee's roles (8.2), and they are comfortable voicing their own opinions (8.2).
+Though the scores are not considered negative, through this survey we have identified a couple of areas where we need to improve: Managers and employees having regular conversations about their development (6.6) Trust in senior leaders to do what is right for the organisation (6.9) These results have been shared with the teams and action plans are being development.
+Percentage of gender Percentage Gender percentages as of 30 th June 2023: and racial/ethnic group representation for (%) Board: Male 100%, Female 0% management, Executive team: Male 83%, Female 17% 2. technical staff, and Rest of group: Male 77%, Female 23% As of 30 th June 2024, the gender percentages were; Board: Male 100%, Female 0% Executive team: Male 75%, Female 25% Rest of group: Male 74%, Female 26%